 Al-Jumairi did not appear to be active as a journalist after 2016.
 In September 2017, authorities under Crown Prince Mohammed bin Salman began arresting perceived dissidents, including journalists, academics, religious figures and activists who were previously critical of the Saudi government, as well as independent thinkers and writers who did not publicly state their support for the crown prince or his policies.
 In many cases, detained journalists’ articles are scrubbed from the internet, and detained bloggers’ websites are no longer active.

-As of September 2020, CPJ could not determine whether al-Jumairi had appeared before a court or been formally charged, or the status of his health.
+As of late 2021, CPJ could not determine whether al-Jumairi had appeared before a court or been formally charged, or the status of his health.